tdlansing/dmarc-tool-2/README.md

 This program is a work in progress.
 Any suggestions are welcome and may be worked on as time permits.

+Setup: the script requires dnspython to work.
+If installing with pip type "pip3 install dnspython".

 Run this script by going to the directory where it is placed and typing "python3 dmarc-tool.py".